Beyond Mapping III

 variation calculations for all of the other spatial frequencies (two orthogonal

-steps, two diagonal steps, etc.), results in enough information to plot the
+steps, two diagonal steps, etc.), results in enough information to plot the variogram

-variogram shown in the figure.
+shown in the figure.

 Note the extremes in the plot.
 The top

-horizontal line indicates the total variation within the data set (overall variation;
+horizontal line indicates the total variation within the data set (overall

-variance).
-The origin (0,0) is the
+variation; variance).
+The origin (0,0)

-points.
-As the distance between points
+same points.
+As the distance between

-variation; covariance).
-The shaded
+(joint variation; covariance).
+The

-deteriorates with distance.
+points deteriorates with distance.

 The maximum range position identifies the distance between points beyond which